Regulation of Medicine

 CEs must ensure that their health programs or activities which are provided through electronic means are accessible to individuals with disabilities, unless doing so would result in an undue financial burden or fundamentally alter the nature of the program or activity.
 Newly constructed or altered facilities must also be accessible to individuals with disabilities.

 CEs who employ more than 15 persons are required to appoint a person responsible for compliance with Section 1557 and adopt grievance procedures for the investigation and resolution of any noncompliance complaints.
 The name and contact information for the responsible employee and the availability of the grievance procedure must be included in the public notice.
 For sample grievance procedures, click here.

 Each entity applying for federal financial assistance, health insurance issuers seeking certification to participate in a Marketplace, and states seeking approval to operate a State Marketplace must submit an Assurance of Compliance with Section 1557.
-The written Assurance of Compliance form can be found here or it can be completed online.
+The written Assurance of Compliance can be completed online.

 Immediate action must be taken to ensure compliance with Section 1557.